Here are some tips to help you prepare your entry for The PIEoneer Awards:

 This is how the scoring works:

-• A team of PIE staff will put together a shortlist of finalists for each category by reviewing and scoring the information provided on the entry forms.
+• A team of PIE staff and industry experts will put together a shortlist of finalists for each category by reviewing and scoring the information provided on the entry forms.
 A maximum of nine shortlisted finalists for each award will be selected.

 • Each question has an equal weighting and will be scored out of a maximum 10 points.
 The scores for each question are added together and the entries with the highest cumulative scores in each category will be selected as finalists.